microsoft/MixedRealityToolkit-Unity/Documentation/Packaging/MRTK_Modularization.md

 With the RC1 release of MRTK v2, the majority of the componentization work has been completed.

 - [Minimized dependencies](#minimized-dependencies) between features
-- [Component communication](#component-communication) is performed though interfaces
+- [Component communication](#component-communication) is performed through interfaces

 Scenarios that are not yet fully supported include:
 - Built-in package discovery and importing